Radishoux/joule-interview-main/README.md

 # Prisma

-### Generate new migrations
+### Generate New Migrations

-When changing the data model you should run the following command to generate and apply the associated migration
+When changing the data model, you should run the following command to generate and apply the associated migration

 ```shell
 npm run migrate -- --name "<NAME>"